cmm3351/SWEN-261---Fishes-E-Store-Project/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

-All back-end user stories have been covered by unit tests, and all of them have passed.
-Front-end user stories do not require unit testing.

 ### Unit Testing and Code Coverage
 > _Discuss your unit testing strategy.
 Report on the code coverage